hudson-newey/zed-angular-snippets/README.md

 **Updated for Angular 21 release**

-This extension for Zed adds snippets for Angular TypeScript.
+This extension for Zed adds TypeScript snippets for Angular.

 ![Demo using the a-service-httpclient snippet](images/use-extension.gif)